alexjvr1/VelocityUCL/README.md

 ### Check that files have transferred properly

 We can use md5sum to check if files are the same at origin and destination:

+*mac uses md5 instead of md5sum.
+We can use an alias to use the md5sum commands below: alias md5sum='md5 -r'*
 ```
 #Create md5sum hashes for files at origin